JulianOzelRose/TRR-SaveMaster/README.md

 | Tomb Raider II                     | 0x72000 |
 | Tomb Raider III                    | 0xE2000 |

-There is a consistent difference of 0x3800 between each savegame, so that value can be used as an iterator when cycling through savegames.
-When a savegame slot is empty, the space will be occupied by null padding.
-There are a number of ways to check if a savegame is present in the slot.
-One way is to check if the level index falls within a valid range for the game.
-See the example below.
+Because each savegame has a constant size of 0x3800 bytes, that value can be used as an iterator when cycling through savegames.
+When a savegame slot is occupied, the value at offset `0x004` is set to 1.
+When a savegame slot is empty, the value is 0.
+See the code below.

 ```
 for (int i = 0; i < 32; i++)